zoldy001/Data-Visualisation-Dashboards/README.md

 ## Product Performance Report

 This Dashboard presents granular insights into product-level performance for an e-commerce buisness, showing which products drive profitability, contribute to revenue growth, and align with sales objectives.
-The key goal is helping with invenotry managment, strategic planing and product offering optimizations.
+The main goals are helping with invenotry managment, strategic planing and product offering optimizations.

   <img src="./img/sales.png" alt="Local Image" style="width:100%; height:auto;">